Our Future Path! A plan for a better world!

 One additional thing that works in a manipulator's favor is the fact that we are reluctant to admit when we were wrong about something for fear of looking bad.
 Therefore, once we have been manipulated into believing in a lie, many of us may not like to admit that we were wrong, even when presented with otherwise convincing evidence of the truth.

 However, continuing to believe in a lie is what really makes us look bad.
-I have learned that it is always better to believe in the truth, even if I need to admit I had been wrong before.
+I have learned that it is always better to switch to believing the truth, even if I need to admit that I had been wrong before.
 I even admitted in an earlier section that I have been wrong before.
 When we admit when we were wrong, it is not a sign of weakness, it is a sign of strength that can help others be strong as well.

 Trust Me

 Many individuals and groups, including our friends, business acquaintances, representatives, and others, will often tell us to trust them.
 They may say that they know what is right or what is best for us.
 However, that is not always the case.
-They may instead be trying to manipulate us, or they could simply be wrong.
+They could simply be wrong, or they may instead be trying to manipulate us.
 Therefore, we need to stay well informed, to question things and to do our own due diligence to learn the truth.

 I learned early on to question things when someone tells me to trust them, and this has helped me many times.
 To illustrate, I would like to relate a couple of the many instances of this from my programming career.
 This will demonstrate the benefit of questioning things and let me show off some of my problem-solving abilities.

 I was looking into an issue where some data was not being processed correctly.
 When I looked at the program that processed that data, there was an especially complex bit of code, that included a comment that said that the code had been thoroughly tested, had been shown to be correct, and should not be changed.
 My fellow programmer also said the code was correct.
-However, I could not find any other reason for the data to be processed incorrectly, so I dug into that code.
-I ended up finding a critical flaw in the logic, and after fixing it, the data was then processed correctly.
+However, I could not find any other reason for the data to be processed incorrectly, so I dug into that code and ended up finding a critical flaw in the logic.
+After fixing the code, the data was then processed correctly.

 Whenever individuals or groups say that we should thrust them or that there is no need to question something, then your first thought should be to question it.
 They may not want us to look too closely at what they are saying, because they know it will not stand up to scrutiny, or that we could uncover something that they have done wrong.
 They may even try to make us feel guilty about not trusting them, but if it is something important, then we must persist.